Submit support requests and browse self-service resources.

 Is API automation merely about testing?
+One of many passing API trends?
 Or is it something more?
 In this post we lay out a comprehensive definition of API automation applied to the full API lifecycle.
 Read along, or click below to jump to a section you would like to read.

 API automation accelerates full lifecycle API management by automating all significant API product tasks across API creation, deployment, publishing, and consumption.
 API automation is a low-code or no-code approach that works alongside existing continuous integration (CI) and continuous delivery (CD) processes.